twopoint718/KD9KJV/morse.md

 permalink: /morse/
 ---

-I’m learning morse code using the Koch method ~15 wpm I’ll keep this chart updated with my progress.
+I’m learning Morse code using the Koch method ~15 wpm I’ll keep this chart updated with my progress.

 As a more recent addition, I've enrolled in [CW Academy](https://cwops.org/cw-academy-2/cw-academy/) at Level 1 (total n00b).